Helping Owners With Illegal And In-Law Units

 Owners of illegal in-law units face a problem.
 Their unpermitted construction is vulnerable to Notices of Violation from the Department of Building Inspection requiring their removal, the tenancies are frequently protected by the “just cause for eviction” provision of the San Francisco Rent Ordinance, and tenants of illegal in-law units can, in some cases, make arguments that they are not legally required to pay rent!

-If you have an illegal in-law unit, contact Zacks, Freedman & Patterson, PC to discuss how we may assist you in advancing your landlord-tenant and business goals.
+If you have an illegal in-law unit, contact Zacks Freedman & Patterson, PC to discuss how we may assist you in advancing your landlord-tenant and business goals.
 You can also call us now at 415-956-8100.